 The College is authorized by the Michigan Department of Education to accept veterans as students under Public laws 634, 894, 550 and 538.
 To determine eligibility, veterans should contact their local office of the U.S. Department of Veteran Affairs as soon as possible.
-Those who are eligible should then contact the Office of Registration to request certification.
-Veterans are reminded that benefits are paid for attendance in classes required for degree completion (students enrolled in credit classes through the CCS Continuing Education program are not eligible for benefits).
+Those who are eligible should then contact the Academic Advising and Registration Office to request certification.
+Veterans are reminded that benefits are paid for attendance in classes required for degree completion (students enrolled in credit classes through the Continuing and Precollege Studies program are not eligible for benefits).

-It is the veteran's responsibility to notify the Office of Registration in writing whenever they stop attending classes or of any changes or withdrawals.
-Veterans who do not notify the Office of Registration of the last date of attendance may be reported to the U.S. Department of Veteran Affairs as not attending class as of the first day of the semester.
+It is the veteran's responsibility to notify the Academic Advising and Registration Office in writing whenever they stop attending classes or of any changes or withdrawals.
+Veterans who do not notify the Academic Advising and Registration Office of the last date of attendance may be reported to the U.S. Department of Veteran Affairs as not attending class as of the first day of the semester.
 The U.S. Department of Veterans Affairs will also be notified of any student who is suspended or placed on probation.